FIVE JEWELS OF WISDOM

 ignorant piece of machinery or by praising it?
 It is the substance of the

-Soul exists in a state of unity within a sea of love where self-importance is a
+soul exists in a state of unity within a sea of love, where self-importance is

-Self-importance is an inferior substitute for the purity of soul
+Self-importance is an inferior substitute for genuine soul awareness.

 At this stage, all that is needed is to become aware of your selfish